Brucellosis is a rare bacterial infection that causes fevers that come and go.

-Brucellosis is caused by specific bacteria that infects domesticated animals.
+Brucellosis is caused by specific bacteria that infect domesticated animals.
 It can be spread to humans through: Drinking unpasteurized milk

 from infected cows, sheep, or goatsEating dairy foods from infected cows, sheep, or goatsInhaling the bacteriaBreastfeeding—passed from an infected mother to an infantSexual transmissionBlood transplant from an infected donorTissue transplant

 Factors that increase your risk of getting brucellosis include: Working with domesticated animals and livestock, especially sheep, goats, cattle, deer, elk, and pigs, or their waste products, bodily fluids, or carcassesEating unpasteurized dairy products

 Symptoms of brucellosis usually appear within 2 weeks of infection.
 Symptoms can appear from 5 days to several months after infection.